Are Diffusion Models Vision-And-Language Reasoners?: Data: The Benchmark

 \textbf{Flickr30K} \citep{young_image_2014} is a well-established open-ended image and text retrieval dataset, captioning diverse scenes involving people.
 Note that we changed the task setup to reduce computation overhead: A model has to retrieve among the 10 most similar examples based on the CLIP embedding space.
+While this might not be fair towards our CLIP baselines, we chose this setup primarily to study if SD could be useful a second-stage slow retriever, after a fast retriever like narrows down the candidates \citep{miech_thinking_2021}.
 Both \textbf{Winoground} \citep{thrush_winoground_2022} and \textbf{ARO} \citep{yuksekgonul2023when} are diagnostic benchmarks for compositionality.
 Winoground is carefully curated at the cost of only 400 examples and many SOTA models have not reached significantly beyond random chance.
 ARO is automatically generated on top of Flickr30K, MS-COCO, and others with only compositional hard text negatives. \textbf{ImageCoDe} \citep{krojer_image_2022} is an image retrieval task focusing on highly similar images with complex pragmatic captions crowdsourced from a guessing game. \textbf{SVO} \citep{hendricks-nematzadeh-2021-probing} disentangles performance along different parts-of-speech by pairing images that differ only in subject, object or verb. \cite{lewis2022does} introduced a diagnostic controllable benchmark based on simple synthetic \textbf{CLEVR}\footnote{We generate CLEVR images and captions ourselves and they are therefore not exactly comparable with the same previous task formulation \citep{lewis2022does,clark2023texttoimage}.} images of 3D shapes, thereby isolating various phenomena like attribute binding or spatial relations.
-Finally, we also include \textbf{Pets}~\citep{catsdogs} as a smaller quick-to-run image classification dataset.
-In contrast to linguistically complex \dataset{} tasks, Pets covers the complementary skill of fine-grained recognition (37 animal breeds).\footnote{ We chose Pets over ImageNet with 1000 classes since we want \dataset{} to be light-weight to run.
+Finally, we include \textbf{Pets}~\citep{catsdogs} as a smaller quick-to-run image classification dataset.
+In contrast to linguistically complex \dataset{} tasks, Pets covers the complementary skill of fine-grained recognition (37 animals).\footnote{ We chose Pets over ImageNet with 1000 classes since we want \dataset{} to be light-weight to run.
 Following \cite{radford_learning_2021}, we use the text prompt ``an image of X'' .}